I am beautiful…I have all the energy I need for today…I am capable of great things…I am enough…I matter.

-However, if you are a faithful student, but generally get stressed out about exams, a recent study showed that problem solving skills improve in high-stress situations when positive self-affirmations are utilized before the stressful event.
+However, if you are a faithful student, but generally get stressed out about exams, studies show problem solving skills improve in high-stress situations when positive self-affirmations are utilized before the stressful event.
 This is promising news for those of us who are easily stressed by things like public speaking, interviews, exams, or work projects.

 But what about less pragmatic applications?
 Are positive self-affirmations just as effective when dealing with our emotions and self-esteem as they are at helping us be more successful at work or school?